Xilinx/mlir-aie/docs/Building.md

 ## Building on X86

 First compile LLVM, with the ability to target AArch64 as a cross-compiler, and with MLIR enabled:
-In addition, we make some common build optimizations to use a linker other than 'ld' (which tends to be quite slow on large link jobs) and to link against libLLVM.so and libClang.so.
+In addition, we make some common build optimizations to use a linker ('lld' or 'gold') other than 'ld' (which tends to be quite slow on large link jobs) and to link against libLLVM.so and libClang so.
 You may find that other options are also useful.
 Note that due to changing MLIR APIs, only a particular revision is expected to work.

 ```sh
 git clone https://github.com/llvm/llvm-project